공유

 I stayed even though I felt a bit out of place when they didn’t dismiss me right away.
 The conversation they were having made me feel uneasy.

 “Could you please reason with that man, Mother?”
-Said Alexander.

 The young lord was resting on the edge of his seat.
 He hunched over with both his elbows lying on his muscular thighs.
-His demeanour was severe but almost desperate, and I noticed Alexander still kept eyeing in my direction.
+His demeanour was severe but almost desperate, and I noticed Alexander still kept eyeing my direction.
 Maybe he didn’t like that I was forced to stay and listen to their conversation.

 I made an “ahum” sound in my throat and hoped that his mother heard me, but she continued her conversation regardless that I was in the room.

 “You know I cannot change his mind, my love.
 He’s a stubborn man, your father, and he only wants you to find someone and settle down.
-You’re the heir to High Hill; you should have been married a long time ago,” she replied; her face was severe as well, but I thought I detected irritation and exasperation.
+You’re the heir to High Hill; you should have been married a long time ago.”
+Her face was severe as well, but I thought I detected irritation and exasperation.
+This subject must be something that was discussed regularly.

 “You know very well, Mother, that I cannot do that.
 You know what I need.”